ace2884/3-2-needs/iot.md

 - **Gateway:** Interface between sensor network and external networks.
 - **Network Manager:** Oversees network operation and management.

-*Diagram not provided in this text format.*

-### 10. Define Sensor, Actuators, and Transducers?
+## Define Sensor, Actuators, and Transducers?

 **Sensor:** A device that detects and responds to a physical input from the environment, such as temperature, light, motion, or pressure, and converts it into an electrical signal.